Quamatic/rbx-redux/README.md

 Wally package will be pushed once the to-do above is complete.

 # What's included?
 NOTE: Just because something is said to be included does not guarantee it works correctly.
-There are
+There are unit tests put in place, but it may not catch all possible cases.

 * Redux
     - [x] createStore (obviously :P)